 The Compensation Committee is comprised of Messrs.
 Ashford, Chandler and Roberts and Ms. Walton, with Mr. Chandler serving as Chairman.
-The Board appointed Ms. Walton to serve as a member of the Compensation Committee upon her appointment to the Board, effective as of February 10, 2020.
-The Compensation Committee establishes, among other things, salaries, bonuses and other compensation for the Company's executive officers, and administers the Company's equity incentive plans.
+The Compensation Committee establishes, among other things, salaries, bonuses and other compensation for the Company's executive officers, and administers the Company's equity incentive plan.
 The Compensation Committee also advises and consults with the Board and management, as necessary, on succession planning and other significant human resources matters, as appropriate.
-The Compensation Committee held two meetings during 2019.
-The report of the Compensation Committee is included in this proxy statement beginning on page 19.
+The Compensation Committee held four meetings during 2020.
+The report of the Compensation Committee is included in this proxy statement beginning on page 21.